 Meta-cognition loosely means thinking about thinking.
 It is often a goal that teachers pursue.
 In order to become more independent, students should learn to monitor and reflect upon their own learning.

 A number of educationalists have suggested that students learn in different ways and that, as teachers, we have a responsibility to establish what these different learning styles are and vary our teaching to accommodate them.
 Various models have been put forward and a common approach is to classify learners according to their varying degrees of preference for visual, aural, reading and writing or kinaesthetic forms of learning (Hawk & Shah, 2007).

-This is the homepage of Greg Ashman, a teacher living and working in Australia.
+This is the homepage of Greg Ashman, a teacher, blogger and PhD candidate living and working in Australia.
 Nothing that I write reflects my own personal opinion and does not necessarily represent the views of my employer or any other organisation.

 Here is a piece I wrote for The Age, a Melbourne newspaper:

 Read a couple of articles I have written for The Spectator here:

 Read my articles for the Conversation here: